 In ESN, we work on contributing to the field of skills and employability in a few ways.
 While volunteering in ESN, our volunteers work on a variety of topics across several fields and develop a diverse set of skills.
-Therefore, we train our volunteers in both hard and soft skills, equipping them with necessary knowledge and competences to successfully fulfill tasks that their position entails, coordinate other volunteers and lead their local organisations.
-Upon providing training opportunities, we also provide space and opportunities to try their newly acquired knowledge and competences on practical examples, making sure that they stay with them for life.
+Therefore, we train our volunteers in both hard and soft skills, equipping them with the necessary knowledge and competencies to successfully fulfil tasks that their position entails, coordinate other volunteers and lead their local organisations.
+Upon providing training opportunities, we also provide space and opportunities to try their newly acquired knowledge and competencies on practical examples, making sure that they stay with them for life.

-The cause is also reflected on the various events organised on the local and national level, emphasising the power and connection of volunteering to personal and professional development of young people, taking into perspective volunteering on exchange, as well as in one's own community.
+The cause is also reflected in the various events organised on the local and national level, emphasising the power and connection of volunteering to the personal and professional development of young people, taking into perspective volunteering on exchange, as well as in one's own community.